sushilks/nlpUnitConverter/README.md

 # nlpUnitConverter
 Unit conversion tool based on a natural language interface.

+# To Setup
+ npm install

+# To Build
+ grunt build

+# To Test
+ grunt test

+# To test you can run
+node build/src/eparser.js -i ./data/sample-1.txt

+# Notes
 TIME is a type of MEASUREMENT. by default TIME should be expressed in seconds or sec.
 TIME can be expressed in minutes or min, one minute is sixty seconds.